-The Cluster Manager machine is a server that contains two layers: 1) a service layer to allocate Agents to builds, collect build results, and monitor system activity, and 2) a web server layer for the web interface.
+The Cluster Manager machine is a server that contains two layers: a service layer to allocate agents to builds, collect build results, and monitor system activity, and a web server layer for the web interface.

-The Cluster Manager also allows users to view upcoming and past builds, view the status of Agents in the cluster, and run reports.
+The Cluster Manager also lets users view upcoming and past builds, view the status of agents in the cluster, and run reports.